 Casco Viejo proudly wears the title of the coolest Panama City neighbourhood and all but some of the nightlife has moved here.
-In the day, your time will be spent taking in the beautiful narrow streets, endless viewpoints of the Pacific and a ton of attractions.
-Casco has several names (Casco Viejo, Casco Antiguo and San Felipe) and was bestowed with UNESCO World Heritage status in 1997 and is a place of contrasts, the juxtaposition of old and new.
-It’s experiencing a lot of regeneration and painfully quaint cafes are popping up at an alarming rate.
+During the day, your time will be spent taking in the beautiful narrow streets, endless viewpoints of the Pacific, and a ton of attractions.
+Casco has several names (Casco Viejo, Casco Antiguo, and San Felipe) and it was bestowed with UNESCO World Heritage status in 1997.
+It’s a place of contrasts with new and old juxtapositioned harmonically.
+Casco is experiencing a lot of regeneration and painfully quaint cafes are popping up at an alarming rate.

 If you’re working remotely and you’ll be frequenting these said cafes and restaurants, it might make sense to situate yourself here in Casco instead of making the commute from downtown Panamá each day.
-Casco is also quite safe and has a robust police presence due to the president’s offices being located right here.
+Casco is also quite safe and has a robust police presence due to the president’s offices being located there.

-Staying in Casco also means that you’re a stone’s throw from Cinta Costera, the most adorable oceanfront walkway and park.
-A stroll from Casco through the fish market (Mercado de Mariscos) and onto Cinta Costera will bring you face to face with the city’s famed skyline as well as a huge Panama sign to enable you to fulfil your Insta-bragging duties.
+Staying in Casco also means that you’re a stone’s throw from Cinta Costera, the scenic oceanfront walkway and park.
+A stroll from Casco through the fish market (Mercado de Mariscos) and onto Cinta Costera will bring you face to face with the city’s famed skyline as well as a huge Panama sign to commemorate your time in the isthmus.

-Everything’s within walking distance in Marbella which means “beautiful sea” in Spanish.
-This modern neighbourhood behind Avenida Balboa.
-It’s also a stone’s throw from Calle Uruguay which used to be the city’s nightlife haven.
+Everything is within walking distance in Marbella which means “beautiful sea” in Spanish.
+This modern neighbourhood behind Avenida Balboa is also a stone’s throw from Calle Uruguay which used to be the city’s nightlife haven.
 Now it’s a quiet area to dine on the fancy food you fancy in peace, a bounty of skyscrapers and Parque Ricardo Galindo.
-Close to the ocean belt, Marbella means the “beautiful sea”, and it is indeed one of the most beautiful parts of the city to see.

 Paitilla is a beautiful and built-up residential area next door to Punta Paitilla with stunning Panama Bay views.
 Remote workers that wish to live within walking distance of Cinta Costera and Avenida Balboa will enjoy living in this Panama City neighbourhood.

-To live in Punta Pacifica is lush, to say the least – given its location right in front of the Pacific.
-The name gives it away, doesn’t it?
-This exclusive Panama City neighbourhood has an abundance of shops, private schools and a private hospital, John Hopkins, which has English-speaking doctors.
-Punta Pacifica is where you’ll find the Panaviera bar at the Ocean Sun Casino, which is the highest pool bar in Panama and Central America as a whole.
-Ferry Las Perlas will also take you to Contadora and Saboga islands in no time.
+Given its waterfront location, living in Punta Pacifica is lush.
+This exclusive Panama City neighbourhood has an abundance of shops, private schools, and a private hospital, John Hopkins, which has English-speaking doctors.
+Punta Pacifica is also where you’ll find the Panaviera bar at the Ocean Sun Casino, which is the highest pool bar in Panama and Central America as a whole.

 If eating out is your bread and butter, you’ll love San Francisco as there’s a truckload of food trucks dotted around the neighbourhood.
-Don’t miss a trip to Esa Flaca Rica serves up the juiciest burgers – meat and veggie.
-Pig Backside, The Smoke Truck and Anti-Burger also serve carnivores well.
+Don’t miss a trip to Esa Flaca Rica which serves up the juiciest meat and veggie burgers.

 If there’s a major event going on in Panama, it’s most likely to be held at the ATLAPA Convention Center, which is the largest in the country.
 Park Omar Torrijos is here too, which has free exercise classes every day.
-San Francisco and is also home to Multiplaza Mall, which houses all your favourite brand stores from back home and a large supermarket, Riba Smith.
+San Francisco is also home to Multiplaza Mall, which houses all your favourite brand stores from back home as well as a large supermarket, Riba Smith.

-Panama City digital nomads would be wise to situate themselves in San Franciso as it feels quite residential, it’s close to tons of stores and has lots of wonderful eateries you’d only really discover by perusing the area.
+Panama City digital nomads would be wise to situate themselves in San Franciso as it feels quite residential, it’s close to tons of stores and it has lots of wonderful places to eat that you’d only really discover by perusing the area.
 Remote workers here will also have plenty of opportunities to meet locals due to the plethora of cafes, brew pubs, and open spaces for lingering.